Fire Safety Certificate

 A fire safety certificate (also known as a BS5839 certificate) is an inspection carried out by a qualified fire safety engineer to ensure that all fire safety equipment in a property, including heat and smoke alarms, is up to date and compliant with current fire safety regulations.
 The certificate is usually valid for one year, after which another fire safety inspection must be carried out to renew it.

 As a property owner, it is your responsibility to make sure that your fire safety equipment is up to date and compliant with fire safety regulations.
-A fire safety certificate is the best way to ensure this.
+A fire safety certificate london is the best way to ensure this.
 A fire safety engineer will carry out a thorough inspection of all fire safety equipment in your property, including heat and smoke alarms, and will provide you with a report detailing any areas that need to be addressed.

 • If you don’t have a fire safety certificate for your property, you could be putting yourself and your tenants at risk.
 If a fire were to break out in your property and it was found that your fire safety equipment was not up to date or compliant with fire safety regulations, you could be liable for any damage or injuries caused.

-• So, if you’re responsible for a property, make sure you have a fire safety certificate and carry out regular fire safety inspections to protect yourself, your tenants and your property.
+• So, if you’re responsible for a property, make sure you have a fire safety certificate london and carry out regular fire safety inspections to protect yourself, your tenants and your property.

 There is no specific type of alarm mandated by the regulations, so landlords should select the type of smoke alarms based on their building and tenants’ needs.
 The selected alarms should also comply with British Standards BS 5839-6.
 Where battery powered alarms are used, it is recommended to use ones with “sealed for life” batteries instead of replaceable batteries.